GreyNoise-Intelligence/terraform-provider-greynoise/docs/resources/sensor_bootstrap.md

 ### Optional

 - `internal_ip` (String) Internal IP of the server to bootstrap.
+- `nat` (Boolean) Whether or not NAT is used to route traffic to the server.
 - `ssh_port` (Number) SSH port to configure after bootstrap.
 If not provided a random port is selected.

 ### Read-Only